scds/text-analysis-1/born-dig.md

 ![](assets/img/borndig_cluster-1.png)

 OpenRefine will present you with grouped sets of very similar cell contents.
 You can choose to merge them to normalize the values.
-The image below shows slight misspellings of Twitter account names, which would affect the ability to get an accurate count of them.
+You can also select ( The image below shows slight misspellings of Twitter account names, which would affect the ability to get an accurate count of them.

 ![](assets/img/borndig_cluster-2.png)

-In the next image, OpenRefine has clustered values in differing cases.
+In the next image, OpenRefine has clustered values with differing letter cases and punctuation.
+If using clustering to correct OCR errors for computational text analysis, punctuation may not matter to your output - and therefore, can be overwritten by merging - with many types of natural language processing tasks.

 ![](assets/img/borndig_cluster-3.png)

+Generally, there are too many clusters in tokenized, post-OCR texts to make merging a viable strategy to correct errors.
+You can, however, narrow down the number of clusters by using filters and facets - OpenRefine allows you to open the clustering menu directly from the facet area.

 ![](assets/img/borndig_cluster-4.png)

-.
-You may wish to narrow down your